Rjoss/eslint-bootstrap/README.md

-# ESLint/Prettier & Standard's Style Guide for React Apps
+# ESLint/Prettier & StandardJS Style Guide for React Apps

 **Make sure you `npm init`, or at least have a _package.json_ file before proceeding!**